Kurento/kurento/source/Developer_and_Programmer_Guide.rst

    the one read by the player element.
 You can replace the ``file:///`` type URL by another one where a WebM file can be found, such as ``http://media.w3.org/2010/05/sintel/trailer.webm``
 #.
+Package the project into a .war file.
+#.
 Deploy your project into *JBoss 7* server installed during the basic
    setup and launch it.